 We have agreed that, without FNF's consent, we will not issue any shares of our capital stock or any rights, warrants or options to acquire our capital stock, if after giving effect to the issuances and considering all of the shares of our capital stock which may be acquired under the rights, warrants and options outstanding on the date of the issuance, FNF would not be eligible to consolidate our results of operations for tax purposes, would not receive favorable tax treatment of dividends paid by us or would not be able, if it so desired, to distribute the rest of our stock it holds to its stockholders in a tax-free distribution.
 These limits will generally enable FNF to continue to own at least 80% of our outstanding common stock.
-The Board of Directors of FNF has approved a plan for eliminating its holding company structure.
-See Note H to the Condensed Financial Statements.)
+The Proposed Transactions will benefit us by eliminating this limit on our ability to issue shares.
+(See Note A to the Condensed Financial Statements.)